Analysis | The case for ‘Havana Syndrome’ skepticism

 This … sounds familiar, as journalist Tom McKay pointed out.
 Were you to describe this to me outside of the context of Havana Syndrome, I would tell you that this sounds like a panic attack.
 That the NSC staffer then went to the hospital (as I did on at least one occasion when having such an attack) and no physical cause was identified certainly would not make me less confident of my diagnosis.

 The alternative, again, is that someone — the generally agreed-upon culprit is Russia — is driving around with some sort of device of some sort of size that can direct these attacks at particular people.
 They drove by the southern edge of the White House and hit this guy.
 They did it to enough other people in the region to overwhelm Walter Reed.
 And, of course, some people in Vienna, too.
-And in Delhi.
-In that example, in fact, they hit a member of CIA Director William Burns’s staff even though his “schedule is tightly held,” as CNN reported.
-This led to “deep concerns among US officials about how the perpetrator would have known about the visit and been able to plan for such an aggression.”
+And in New Delhi.
+In that example, in fact, they hit a member of CIA Director William J. Burns’s staff even though his “schedule is tightly held,” as CNN reported.
+This led to “deep concerns among U.S. officials about how the perpetrator would have known about the visit and been able to plan for such an aggression.”
 Why they didn’t simply strike Burns himself is not clear.

 There are other areas where the narrative is shaky.
 Scientists who worked on the government report that identified the possibility of a directed-energy attack have made clear that this was not a slam-dunk conclusion.
 Other scientists have been less generous in their assessments.
 Experts have also rejected the feasibility of a device that causes tissue damage remotely; one told the New York Times that it was “just not plausible.”

-This is very much a case, then, in which the safest default position is likely to be one of skepticism.
+This is very much a case, then, in which the safest default position is probably skepticism.
 Perhaps there were instances in which a foreign power used a device to remotely injure American officials.
 Perhaps they have done so hundreds of times, including in Washington.
-Or perhaps they did so a few times and a lot of people who’ve read about Havana Syndrome have experienced some of the wide range of symptoms associated with the illness and chalked it up to Russian beams.
-Maybe this is why there don’t appear to be many reports of civilian victims, despite the fact that, for example, someone might have been walking by that NSC staffer in downtown D.C.: civilians aren’t primed to assume that these foreign attackers are targeting them.
+Or perhaps they did so a few times, and a lot of people who’ve read about Havana Syndrome have experienced some of the wide range of symptoms associated with the illness and chalked it up to Russian beams.
+Maybe this is why there don’t appear to be many reports of civilian victims, despite the fact that, for example, someone might have been walking by that NSC staffer in downtown D.C.: Civilians aren’t primed to assume that these foreign attackers are targeting them.

 There’s another story about an afflicted government worker that I think is worth highlighting in this context.
 In July, an officer with the San Diego County Sheriff’s Department collapsed after handling a white powder that he believed was the drug fentanyl.
 The department shared video of the incident with a warning about the drug’s danger.